Skip to content

 For more information, see the configuration section.

-In Windows, you can configure environment variables via System Properties.
+You can configure the environment variables via System Properties.

-In Linux you can set the environment variables in the profile according to the specific environment (e.g: ~/.bash_profile, ~/.profile, ~/.login etc) by adding and making the appropriate substitutions:
+You can configure the environment variables in the user's profile file according to the specific environment (e.g. ~/.bash_profile, ~/.profile, ~/.login etc) by adding and making the appropriate substitutions:

 .